XilinJia/Podcini/README.md

   * any episodes can be easily added/moved to the active or any designated queues
   * any queue can be associated with any podcast for customized playing experience
 * Every queue is circular: if the final item in queue finished, the first item in queue (if exists) will get played
-* Every queue has a bin containing past episodes removed from the queue, useful for further review and handling
+* Every queue has a bin (accessible from the top bar of Queues view) containing past episodes removed from the queue, useful for further review and handling
 * Feed associated queue can be set to None, in which case:
-  * the episodes in the feed are not automatically added to any queue, instead forms a natural queue on their own
+  * the episodes in the feed are not automatically added to any queue, instead FeedEpisodes view forms a natural queue on their own
-  * the next episode to play is determined in such a way:
+  * when playing an episode in FeedEpisodes view, the next episode to play is determined in such a way:
     * if the currently playing episode had been (manually) added to the active queue, then it's the next in the queue
     * else if "prefer streaming" is set, it's the next unplayed (or Again and Forever) episode in the natural queue based on the current filter and sort order
     * else it's the next downloaded unplayed (or Again and Forever) episode
+* There is a button on the top bar of the Queues view to show associated feeds
 * Otherwise, episode played from a list other than the queue is a one-off play, unless the episode is on the active queue, in which case, the next episode in the queue will be played

 ### Player